The New City

 About the Book

+From the pioneer of vertical farming worldwide, THE NEW CITY draws on a unique concept called biomimicry, a bold vision of what nature can teach us about the best way to grow food, store carbon, harvest rainwater, and renew energy for the cities of the future.
 By the year 2050, 70 percent of humans will live in cities.
 Yet not a single urban center on Earth is completely off the energy/water/food grid (i.e. self-sufficient), despite recent technological advances that can make that happen.
 Cities rely on farmland hundreds to thousands of miles away to survive, and many countries are already forced to import the majority of their food from other global regions.
 The situation with fresh water is even more dire, to say nothing of countless other long-term threats from unchecked climate change.
 THE NEW CITY presents a new unified theory of sustainable urban environment centered on the concept of biomimicry—making our built environment behave similarly to the trees of temperate zone forests, which produce food, store carbon in their roots and branches, harvest rainwater, and convert sunlight into chemical energy via photosynthesis.
 If a city were to incorporate these same functions into its infrastructure, instead of being parasitic on the surrounding landscape, it would begin to support the recovery of damaged ecosystems by becoming self-sufficient.
 This would be the first book to explore the concept of biomimicry as a window into how the built environment of the new city of the future can emulate what nature does, and become an asset to our global environment instead of a blight upon it.

 About the Author